xueannafang/hsp_toolkit_prototype/README.md

    *To add an entry*

-   -First search the CAS No. of the solvent in the database (db.xlsx).
+   - First search the CAS No. of the solvent in the database (db.xlsx).

-   -Search this CAS No. in the solvent candidate list (input_solv_sel.xlsx).
+   - Search this CAS No. in the solvent candidate list (input_solv_sel.xlsx).

-   -If it is already there:
+    - If it is already there:

    That means the solvent you are looking for is already a candidate. **Do not add it again.** (Repeated entries will cause crash.)

-   -If it is not found:
+    - If it is not found:

    Copy the first three cells (No., CAS, Name) in the database (db) to the corresponding cells (No_db, CAS, Solvent) in the candidate list.

-   (db) -> (input_solv_sel)
+          (left: db) -> (right: input_solv_sel)

            No. -> No_db

           CAS -> CAS

           Name -> Solvent

    Note that the "No_db" column is not a must to be filled, but still recommended to do so. (*See appendices for explanation.*)

-   -Then update the "Group" column.
+   - Then update the "Group" column.

    <p>
    <img src="https://github.com/xueannafang/hsp-toolkits/blob/main/figs/to_add_to_pool.png" width=500>